-After mass, we enjoyed a chat with the locals, especially the preacher who happily informed that he knew exactly where our home country Malta is (he did!) because it was mentioned in the bible.
-After traveling around several parts of the world and meeting many people who had never heard of our little island, we were very happy to make the acquaintance of the preacher of this remote Konyak village of Longwa who described our island in so much accuracy!
+After mass, we enjoyed a chat with the locals, especially the preacher who happily informed that he knew exactly where our home country Malta is (he honestly did!) because it was mentioned in the bible.
+After traveling around several parts of the world and meeting many people who had never heard of our little island, we were very happy to make the acquaintance of the preacher of this remote Konyak village of Longwa who described our island with so much accuracy!

 Life on the Border

 The Konyak village of Longwa literally straddles the countries of India and Myanmar.
 Many of the Konyak villagers we spoke to explained that they felt neither Indian nor Burmese but simply ‘Konyak’.
 Villagers have the freedom to cross the border as they please, with Burmese kids attending schools on the Indian side and vice versa.

 There isn’t a true distinction between the two countries at this border.
 Locals pointed out other people strolling through Longwa village, who we assumed were people from the same village, and told us ‘look those people are from Myanmar’.
 We couldn’t tell the difference as the people shared similar facial traits as the Indian locals, and when we pointed this out, we were told ‘of course we are all of the Konyak tribe!’